yearn/YIPS/YIPS/yip-51.md

 ### Comparing fees with v1

-The backtesting data produced in [[4]](#References) shows how the new fee model is delivering roughly the same amount of total fees, compared to the model used in Vaults v1:
+The backtesting data produced shows how the new fee model is delivering roughly the same amount of total fees, compared to the model used in Vaults v1:

 ![bar chart|1800x1200,30%](assets/yip-51/figure1.png)